ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-configuration/index.md

 ## Next Up

-Continue to the next section to learn about [SSRM Row Grouping](/server-side-model-grouping/).
+Continue to the next section to learn about [SSRM Sorting](/server-side-model-sorting/).